Kia Sorento Insurance Rates

 Rates are averaged for all Kia Sorento models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Affordable Kia Sorento Insurance
+How to Shop for the Best Kia Sorento Insurance

-- Increasing physical damage deductibles could save up to $550 each year
+- Increasing policy deductibles could save as much as $550 each year

 To this point, we’ve gone over a lot of details as it pertains to Kia Sorento insurance rates but a couple of the most important factors to keep in mind are the model year of your SUV and where you live.
 For example, Kia car insurance in Australia looks a lot different than what a driver in the United States might pay.